import psychopg2

 interface are called DBI-compliant.

-There are Python packages that don’t implement the connections API and there are non DBI-compliant database packages in R. I’d recommend sticking with the standard route if possible.
+There are Python packages that don’t implement the connections API and non-DBI-compliant database packages in R. I’d recommend sticking with the standard route if possible.

-In many cases, there will be a Python or R package that directly implements your database driver.
+Often, a Python or R package will directly implement your database driver.
 For example, when you’re connecting to a Postgres database, there are Postgres-specific connectors – {psychopg2}

 in Python and {RPostgres}